The ongoing debate: Soft versus hard luggage

 Hard Luggage versus Soft Luggage and which tyres to use must be the most debatable questions regarding off-road adventure riding and touring.
 As with most things, each rider has a specific preference and it easy to defend your choice.
 Besides your Original Equipment Manufacturer (OEM) boxes, there are a few after-market choices.
 We only list some of the aluminium boxes here - a plastic top box simply are not the right product for a dual sport rider.

-Good choices are always GlobeScout, SW-Motech Trax and local manufacturer Motorradical.
+Good choices are SW-Motech Trax and local manufacturer Motorradical.
 Each with a slightly different design and their own advantages and disadvantages.
 The rule here is usually that the quality is in direct correlation with what you pay.
-There are other brands available as well, but these are the ones we order in or get for customers when they require hard luggage.
+There are other brands available as well, but these are the ones we normally order for customers when they require hard luggage.

-We do however prefer soft luggage for adventure riding and that is the way we pack and travel.
+We do however prefer soft luggage for adventure riding, but that is just the way we prefer to pack and travel.

 Advantages of hard luggage